-12 YAFFS (Yet Another Flash File System)
+13 Yet Another Flash File System (YAFFS)

-Please be aware that the YAFFS user interface has changed in LogicLoader version 2.4.
+Please be aware that the YAFFS user interface was changed in LogicLoader version 2.4.
 The legacy user interface is still supported for backwards compatibility, but the new interface-as described in this section-should be used whenever possible.

-12.1 YAFFS Overview
+13.1 YAFFS Overview

-The acronym YAFFS stands for the phrase "Yet Another Flash Filing System."
-YAFFS was developed by a company named Aleph One Limited and incorporated by Logic Product Development into the LogicLoader software program.
+YAFFS was developed by a company named Aleph One Limited and incorporated by Logic PD into the LogicLoader software program.

-Logic selected YAFFS to fill its file system requirements due to the flexible nature of the program, its licensing scheme, and the fact that it is available for Linux, Windows CE, and other operating systems.
-YAFFS also allows LogicLoader and an RTOS to view and modify the same partition.
+Logic PD selected YAFFS to fill its file system requirements due to the flexible nature of the program, its licensing scheme, and the fact that it is available for Linux, Windows CE, and other operating systems.
+YAFFS also allows LogicLoader and an OS to view and modify the same partition.
 It also makes it easier for customers to work with embedded flash technology and perform in-field updates.
-As an example, in Linux it is customary to have the Linux kernel reside in /boot/vmlinux, so using the commands below allows LogicLoader to mount, load, and boot the Linux kernel from the partition that is accessible from the Linux kernel.
+For example, in Linux it is customary to have the Linux kernel reside in /boot/vmlinux.
+So, using the commands below allows LogicLoader to mount, load, and boot the Linux kernel from the partition that is accessible from the Linux kernel: